DEPARTMENT OF COMMUNICATION STUDIES

 Ph.D.
 Carleton University

-In addition to teaching at Emerson College, Dr. Vincent Raynauld is also Associate Professor in the Département de lettres et communication sociale at Université du Québec à Trois-Rivières.
-He is also serving as a member of the France-based research network Réseau Démocratie Électronique, as a faculty associate in Emerson College's Engagement Lab, as a research associate in the Recherche en Communication Politique (GRCP) based in Laval University (Quebec City, Canada) and as an academic adviser for the non-profit research organization Samara in Toronto, Canada.
+In addition to his appointment at Emerson College, Dr. Vincent Raynauld is also Associate Professor in the Département de lettres et communication sociale at Université du Québec à Trois-Rivières.
+He is also serving as a member of the France-based research network Réseau Démocratie Électronique, as a faculty associate in Emerson College's Engagement Lab, as a research associate in the Groupe de Recherche en Communication Politique (GRCP) based in Laval University (Quebec City, Canada), and as an academic adviser for the non-profit research organization Samara in Toronto, Canada.
 His areas of research interest and publication include political communication, social media, research methods, e-politics, and journalism.
-He completed his doctorate in Communication at Carleton University under the supervision of Dr. André Turcotte in October 2013.
+He earned his doctorate in Carleton University's School of Journalism and Communication under the supervision of Dr. André Turcotte in October 2013.

 Giasson, T., V. Raynauld and C. Darisse (2011), “Hypercitizens from a Distinct Society: Characterizing Quebec’s Political Bloggers' Online and Offline Political Involvement”, International Journal of Interactive Communication Systems and Technologies 1(2): 29-45.

 Raynauld, V., T. Giasson and C. Darisse (2011), “Constitution of Representative and Reliable Web-Based Research Samples: Identifying the Opportunities and Challenges of Studying Citizen-Driven Political Blogs”, Graduate Journal of Social Science 8(3): 65-92.

 Giasson, T., C. Darisse and V. Raynauld (2013), “Politique PQ 2.0 : Qui Sont les Blogueurs Politiques Québécois?”, Politique et Sociétés 32(3): 3-28.